Doing SCA rapier in Japanese

 Shitagi worn alone at practice.
 Photo courtesy of D.J.
 Goodeats

-My obi is about 3 ĹĒ wide and long enough to go around my waist twice before being tied in a simple square knot or a half bow (see photo at head of article).
+My obi are about 3 ĹĒ wide and long enough to go around my waist twice before being tied in a simple square knot or a half bow (see photo at head of article).
 It holds the shitagi closed without things slipping, and I can tuck a dagger or fan in it.
 (See the Kosode Made Simple page for information on making your own obi.)

 Because it complies with the necessary protection standards, I can wear the shitagi under any of my existing Japanese garb.
 Hanging kosode sleeves and underarm vents are not a safety issue.
 I authorized in a silk kosode Iíd hand dyed and decorated.
 Iíve fought in hakama and kosode, hakama and kariginu.
 I can feel incoming blows calibration-wise.
 I havenít snagged any blades on garment openings.
 As long as Iíve got something long enough on top to provide coverage under the hakamaís ďdoorknob catchers,Ē Iím good to go.
 If anything, my clothing is far more at risk from rolling around on the ground from a theatrical death.

 MASK AND HOOD: While it looks cool, kendo armor is a post-period development, so I decided not to try to imitate that look.
 I did want something a bit neater and more tailored looking than the usual hood-and-mask arrangement, so I tailored the drape to my mask and sewed triangular gussets along the sides to give it a little more shape.
 As I look at photos of me from behind, Iím not convinced this design is here to stay.
-I may rework it again at some point, but it is sufficient to pacify the marshals and doesn't rip my hair out by the roots.

 CHEST PROTECTION: Whether you feel you need additional protection is up to you.
 I'd been fighting three weeks when I ran myself hard onto my opponent's sword.
 I thought about how much worse it would have been had it hit me in the sternum and decided I wanted a chest protector.
 We try not to hit hard in this game, but hard shots happen.
 In any case, I'm comfortable enough with mine that I volunteer - or get volunteered - to work with newer fighters whose calibration skills are still developing.